Alhan Fahmy: Political career

 Alhan was elected as a parliament member, under the flagship of Dhivehi Rayyithunge Party (DRP).
 He was one of the youngest members elected endorsed by then President Maumoon Abdul Gayoom.
 Alhan changed his alliance from DRP to the Maldivian Democratic party citing undemocratic sects in the DRP, more controversially following the vote he abstained in no confidence motion against the then foreign Minister Ahmed Shaheed.

-Alhan Fahmy was elected as the Vice President of then ruling Party, Maldivian Democratic Party on 1 May 2011, beating the former housing Minister of President Mohamed Nasheeds's Cabinet Mr. Mohamed Aslam by 13,598 votes.
+Alhan Fahmy was elected as the Vice President of then ruling Party, Maldivian Democratic Party (MDP) on 1 May 2011, beating the former housing Minister of President Mohamed Nasheeds's Cabinet Mr. Mohamed Aslam by 13,598 votes.

-On 30 April 2012, Along with President of Maldivian Democratic party Dr. Ibrahim Didi, Alhan was ousted from his post as the Vice president of the Maldivian Democratic Party by the Party's national council in an emergency sitting.
-Both the politicians later resigned from MDP and signed to Jumhoory Party of Maldives.
+On 30 April 2012, along with President of MDP Dr. Ibrahim Didi, Alhan was ousted from his post as the Vice president of the MDP by the party's national council in an emergency sitting.
+Both the politicians later resigned from MDP and signed to Jumhooree Party.